 Saturday was our weekly ladies’ meeting, then Sunday was the second lesson in 1 Corinthians.
 We’ve stayed happily busy meeting with different believers one-on-one, having lots of dinners together with our co-workers, having little Skyler and Maddie over to play (and give their parents a break), packing what we’ll bring home from our house here, and all the regular cooking, cleaning, Bible lesson writing, etc. Shiloh is in charge of laundry this summer, Marietta in charge of the baking, and Solomon making lunches.
 It is all a big help to our family, as well as some practical skill building. 🙂

 On Saturday we all five headed down to the village for the weekly ladies meeting.
-Joey and the kids had heard rumors of some volleyball and basketball going on, as well as the usual boys’ pick-up game of soccer.
+We had heard rumors of some volleyball and basketball going on, as well as the usual boys’ pick-up game of soccer.

 However, most of the village was gone down to the coast, carrying their cash crop – 50 lb bags of fresh coffee to sell.
 They had hoped to leave Tuesday and be back by Saturday, but it rained all day long Tuesday, so couldn’t leave till Wednesday.
 Most everyone was back in time for church, but not for the Saturday games.